Women Of The Lens film festival

 - Engage wider and local community.

-- Contribute to the wider discourse around race, diversity, industry and education with a vision to form productive and reciprocal representations.
+- Contribute to the wider discourse around representation with a vision to form productive, reciprocal representations.

 Why We’re Here